jundalisay/superb/content/en/research/indian/idea/chapter-05.md

 - the seed of creation was expressed
 - His bodies and lokas were created.

-Similarly, the annamaya kośa of the unit is its crude body (sthúla deha).
+Thus, the whole portion <!-- annamaya kośa --> of the unit mind is the crude body of the Macrocosm <!--  (sthúla deha) -->.

-The kámamaya, the manomaya, atimánasa, vijiṋánamaya and hirańmaya kośas constitute the subtle body of the unit.
+The subtle body of the unit's mind is made up of the following portions:
+- crude
+- subtle
+- atimánasa, vijiṋánamaya
+- causal

-Above the scope of hirańmaya and till the merger into Puruśottama the unit certainly possesses a body but that body cannot be termed causal.
-It, being the last phase, is known as sámánya deha.
+Above the scope of the causal portion <!-- hirańmaya --> until the merger into the Macrocosmic Nucleus, the unit certainly has a body.
+- But that body cannot be called causal. <!-- It, being the last phase, is known as sámánya deha. -->

 By its very nature, if the mind is to possess objectivity, it must also have a witnessing entity.

-The witnessing entity is the summum bonum of the mind.
+- The witnessing entity is the summum bonum of the mind.

 Philosophy has given different names to the witnessing entity according to the differences in the nature of the objective mind.

-But this does not mean that the same Macrocosmic Nucleus <!-- Puruśottama --> is not the witnessing entity at different stages of the mind.
+- But this does not mean that the same Macrocosmic Nucleus <!-- Puruśottama --> is not the witnessing entity at different stages of the mind.

-It is He who reflects Himself as the witnessing counterpart by functional difference due to the changing mental status.
+- It is He who reflects Himself as the witnessing counterpart by functional difference due to the changing mental status.

-At different stages, different names have been adopted for that singular entity:
+At different portions, different names have been adopted for that singular entity:

-Name of Macrocosmic Nucleus | Stage of Cosmic Mind
+Name of Macrocosmic Nucleus | Portion of Cosmic Mind
 --- | ---
 Virát́a or Vaeshvánara | causal Cosmic mind
 Hirańyagarbha | subtle Cosmic mind